A sixth-generation console by sony, PlayStation 2, was pitched directly against the likes of Xbox, GameCube, and Dreamcast.

 The PlayStation series changed the fortunes of the Sony Entertainment Company.
 They became the standard setters with the transition to CDs from the traditional cartridges for games.

 Their second installment, the PS2, made history by becoming the best-selling home-video console of all time with over 155 million copies sold.
 Backing with its 3,000 plus gaming titles, the PlayStation 2 continued to sell for six years after the PS3 was released.

-Everything good comes to an end, and PS2, too, reached the ends of its life.
+Everything good comes to an end, and PS2, too, reached the end of its life.
 Sony discontinued it in 2012, in hindsight, to push sales of their newer generation consoles, amongst other things.

-You can use the same as the PlayStation 2 emulator for Mac-based computers as well.
+You can use the same as the PlayStation 2 emulator for Mac computers as well.
 They are cross-platform and support a couple of operating systems.

-PCSX2 offers compatibility of over 90% of the PlayStation 2 games.
+PCSX2 offers compatibility of over 98% of the PlayStation 2 games, which are playable with more than a percent in perfect emulation.
 Check it via their compatibility page, where you can enter the game title or browse manually.

 Swerving into the displays, you can take advantage of the resolution that maxes out at 4K.
 Enjoy the crisp details on your 4K monitors, TV attached to PCs.